Celebrity Instagram content linked to negative feelings, Facebook researchers say

 Facebook researchers did not study whether users' exposure to those celebrity accounts led to negative feelings about themselves.

-Singer Ariana Grande and model Kendall Jenner were among the celebrities whose followers felt more negative social comparison, Facebook researchers found.
+Singer Ariana Grande and model Kendall Jenner were among the celebrities who followers felt more negative social comparison, Facebook researchers found.

-Facebook researchers noted in the slide decks that the company could partner with the stars on campaigns to reduce negative comparisons.
+Facebook researchers noted in the slide decks that the company could partner with the stars on campaigns to reduce negative comparison.

 On the other hand, Instagram accounts belonging to "The Ellen Show," which is hosted by comedian Ellen DeGeneres, American actor Will Smith and Brazilian soccer player Neymar had followers who felt "less negative comparison," according to the research slide deck.